 Emotional Fitness Definition

 Like a muscle, our emotions only support us if we use them.
-Hence good Emotional Fitness refers to our ability to be aware and in-tune emotionally, able to understand and feel the full array of emotions.
-Not just being positive, able to handle and beneficially use negative emotions, rather than suppress them.
+Hence good Emotional Fitness refers to our ability to be in tune emotionally, understand and feel the full array of emotions.
+Not just being optimistic, able to handle and beneficially from the full emotional spectrum, to release negative emotions rather than suppress them.

-A key outcome of good Emotional Fitness is a healthy self-esteem.
+A key outcome of good Emotional Fitness is that it forms the foundation of healthy self-esteem.
 Self-esteem can be defined as being made up of head esteem and emotional esteem.
-If we look at emotional esteem, which starts as a child, many people are taught to not validate feelings, so we suppress emotions causing a void of hidden blocked emotions that are our unconscious triggers.
-These mostly are hidden but show up as anger, sadness, depression and many non-positive emotions which all help to reduce self-esteem.
+If we look at emotional esteem, which starts as a child, many people are taught to be good, don’t cry, hence not to validate feelings, so we suppress emotions, causing a void of hidden blocked emotions that are our unconscious triggers.
+These mostly are hidden but can show up as anger, sadness, anxiety, depression, PTSD and many negative emotions that reduce self-esteem.

-Good Emotional Fitness is the natural flow of desires, spontaneously becoming reality, which is also known as “flow.”
-Often our emotions move between being blocked in fear and the peak-performance state of “flow.”
+The heart is a vital organ keeping us alive.
+It’s the source of blood flow and life flow.
+Good Emotional Fitness is the natural flow of desires, spontaneously becoming a reality, which is also known as “flow.”
+Often our emotions move between being blocked in fear and the much more desired peak-performance state of “flow.”

-By comparison, an average person is more likely to be in a state of fear, rather than “flow.”
-Fear is when our “stuff” gets in the road, often unconscious self-sabotage blocks us from achieving our true desires.
-This could be a high percentage of the population, which we could say are emotionally unfit.
-This is often shown as repeat non-desired patterns occurring in life and business, shown in relationships, financial situations, or in sport under pressure.
+By comparison, an average person is more likely to be in a state of fear rather than “flow.”
+Fear is when our “stuff” gets in the way.
+Often, unconscious self-sabotage blocks us from achieving our true desires.
+This could be a high percentage of the population, which we could say is emotionally unfit.
+This is often shown as repeat non-desired patterns occurring in life and business, shown in relationships, financial situations, or in sports under pressure.

-Our level of Emotional Fitness determines our mental state, our mindset due to our emotional “stuff” which for most people is unconscious, having a significant influence on determining our feelings which in turn create our thoughts and mental activity.
+Our level of Emotional Fitness determines our mental state and our mindset due to our emotional “stuff”, which for most people is unconscious, significantly influencing our feelings which in turn create our thoughts and mental activity.

 What drives Emotional Fitness?

 Emotions are a universal force influencing everything that is happening in the world.
-Emotions drive behaviour, hence either create or stall action.
+Emotions drive behaviour, hence either creating or stalling action.
 The two ends of the emotional spectrum driving behaviour are fear and passion.
-With passion being the more connected inspired motivation of “flow.”
+Passion is the more connected, inspired motivation of “flow.”

-Like a muscle, our emotional capacity is dependant on use.
-If we don’t use a muscle then we have limited support from it.
-Emotions are the same, if we don’t understand and use them we lack support in the critical emotional aspect of life.
-For example often society teaches us we need to be positive and happy all the time.
-Therefore if we are only comfortable with positive emotions, then we have limited emotional fitness, a limited range of expression.
-We are then more likely to disown our shadow, which are the suppressed aspects hidden away that actual help determine our future reality.
+Like a muscle, our emotional capacity is dependent on use.
+If we don’t use a muscle, it provides limited support.
+Emotions are the same.
+If we don’t understand and use emotions, we lack support and resilience in the critical emotional aspect of life.
+For example, society often teaches us to always be positive and happy.
+Yet, if we are only comfortable with positive emotions, we have poor Emotional Fitness and a limited range of expression.
+We are more likely to disown our shadow, the suppressed aspects that help determine our future reality.

 Why improve our Emotional Fitness?

-As well as the obvious reason to improve our Emotional Fitness, to ensure we get everything we desire easily.
-By developing greater Emotional Fitness, we become more fulfilled, passionate, healthy, connected and able to more consistently perform at our peak in all aspects of business, sport and life.
+One reason to improve our Emotional Fitness is to ensure we get everything we desire more easily.
+By developing greater Emotional Fitness, we also become more fulfilled, passionate, healthy, connected and able to consistently perform at our peak in all aspects of business, sport and life.

-Increased satisfaction and enhanced peak performance are the more obvious individual indicators of good Emotional Fitness, yet collectively within a group or team, individual Emotional Fitness can be magnified, providing an exponential influence or coherence, to enhance or sabotage the team culture.
+Increased satisfaction and enhanced peak performance are the more obvious indicators of good Emotional Fitness.
+Yet, collectively within a group or team, individual Emotional Fitness can be magnified, providing an exponential influence or coherence to enhance or sabotage the team culture.

-For more details on how to apply Emotional Fitness for teams, in sport and leadership, please visit Robert C Robertson’s site at www.robertcrobertson.com.
+For more details on how to apply Emotional Fitness for teams in sport and leadership, please visit Rob Robertson’s site at https://robrobertson.nz